Nikorastorm/Nikorastorm/README.md

  I don't mind people taking inspiration from my skins!
 I'd prefer if people don't copy them directly, but I truly don't care enough to make a big deal out of it - not that serious to me.

+ I don't have many boundaries; I don't care about things like boops, cuddles, all that.

+ Do not use weird sexual humor/teases with me, especially if we just met.
+Same goes for venting and oversharing.

  A little something I'd like to add; there's lots of popular fandom things I dislike; Epic fandom as an example "Telemarketing, pancake," 2020-like whatever jokes, sadly I find them "cringe" and very unfunny, so I may not want to befriend you even if we share an interest because of that.
 This goes for any other over-popular fandom jokes (DDLC: "hanging", Warriors: "Waffles", list goes on).
 It's not that serious and I won't block you for it, just don't be surprised if I don't want to befriend you! ^_^
 </details>